Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 “The tastes of gay men are diversifying.”

-The person who told this clueless reporter is Mr. N (30).
-On Mr. N’s gay dating smartphone application, there is a screen where you can select the type of men you are seeking.
+The person who told this clueless reporter is thirty-year-old Mr. N. On Mr. N’s gay dating smartphone application, there is a screen where you can select the type of men you are seeking.

 When he allowed me to look, I found that the various types were separated into minutely specific categories.
 The option of ‘favorite body type’ was separated into eight categories, such as chubby, solidly-built, and slim.
 “Favorite type” was separated into twelve different categories, such as athletic, office worker, male idol, gyaru type, and so on.